erikma/Stuff/README.md

 ### Compile and Install the Spigot Server
 We found the Spigot server to be better than the default MineCraft server (see the compatibility and performance section).
 You can check it out and see the current release version at https://spigotmc.org/wiki/buildtools

-1. Run this command to download and compile the Spigot server: `sudo upgradeMinecraft`
+1. Run this command to download and compile the Spigot server: `sudo ./upgradeMinecraft.sh`
 1. This can take quite awhile as it downloads, compiles, and runs tests against the Spigot server installation.
 1. Reboot using the `reboot` command.

 ### Setting Up the Wireless Network
 Be careful here!
 You're about to change the default network settings on your Raspberry Pi.
-This will take it off of you home network and make it want to talk directly to the TP-Link.
+This will take it off of your home network and make it want to talk directly to the TP-Link over a direct-connect ethernet cable.
 There are instructions below for how to change things back to get back on your home network temporarily, for example when you want to download a newer MineCraft server version.

 1. From the console run the command: `sudo nano /etc/network/interfaces`
 1. This opens a text edit called Nano and is looking at what networks your Pi wants to connect to.